deelykos/alx-system_engineering-devops/0x02-shell_redirections/README.md

-16-Display lines containing the pattern root and 3 lines after them in a named file 17-Display all the lines in a named file that do not contain the pattern bin 18-Display all lines ofa named file starting with a letter, including capitals as well
+16-Display lines containing the pattern root and 3 lines after them in a named file 17-Display all the lines in a named file that do not contain the pattern bin 18-Display all lines ofa named file starting with a letter, including capitals as well 19-Replace all characters A and c from input to Z and e respectively